What is American Sign Language (ASL)?

 3.)
 Slow Down!

 Slow and steady wins the race, remember?
 Try not to speed through a word, the person reading your hands need time to process!

-Additionally, don’t be afraid to ask a hearing-impaired person to slow down!
+Additionally, don’t be afraid to ask a Hard of hearing person to slow down!
 It’s similar to going to a foreign country and speaking their language which you haven’t quite perfected yet.
-Most hearing-impaired people will be understanding and appreciate your attempt at communicating with them, even if it does take a tad longer.
+Most Deaf or Hard of hearing individuals will be understanding and appreciate your attempt at communicating with them, even if it does take a tad longer.